sagarbhusal0/openroutertelegrambot/README.md

 - `/models`: List all 33 supported models.

-## Example Interactions

-To interact with a model named `example_model`, you can use the following command in your Telegram chat with the bot:

 # AI Model List

-This Telegram Open Router contains a list of various AI models along with brief descriptions.
+This Telegram OpenRouter bot contains a list of various AI models along with brief descriptions.
 Each model is numbered for easy reference.

 ## AI Models